 The Holiday Light Store features a huge inventory of animated outdoor lighted Christmas decorations.
 The company occupies over 3,000 square feet of Christmas yard art and outdoor holiday decorations.
 Some of these include Santa helicopter, star, bell, and many more animated characters and scenes.
 Price range is large and varied.

-- Animated Waving Santa is 70" tall and suited for yard art decoration for about $310.
+- Animated Light Glo Neon Inflatable Waving Santa is 3'H and 2'W and suitable for yard art decoration for about $122 with free shipping.

-- Animated Yoyo Elf is 37" tall and comes with a three-channel controller for just under $200.
+- Animated Yoyo Elf is 37" tall and comes with a three-channel controller for around $235 plus shipping fees calculated at checkout.

-- Animated Fireplace with Stockings Hung is 47" x 43" and features a flickering fire and candles on top of a decorated fireplace for $340.
+- Animated Fireplace with Stockings Hung is 47" x 43" and features a flickering fire and candles on top of a decorated fireplace for around $425 plus shipping fees calculated at checkout.

 Get the most out of your animated light display with a rope lighting solution from Action Lighting.
 Not only can you find a wealth of other types of animated lights, you can also find all the equipment you need to make it all come together.

 - This 19" LED Snowflake can be animated with a "twinkle effect" or changed to have a "steady burn".
 Suitable for indoors and outdoors, you may wish to display it on your front porch or in a window.
-It's priced around $30.
+It's priced around $53 for no twinkle and $55 for twinkle with shipping calculated at checkout.

 - The 3D LED 4 foot Showmotion Tree is available in blue, multi, or white lights.
-The tree is 24 inches wide at the base, four feet high, and comes pre-programmed with an animated light show for around $90.
+The tree is 24 inches wide at the base, four feet high, and comes pre-programmed with an animated light show for around $120 with shipping fee calculated at checkout.

 Animated Lighting offers several solutions for home owners wishing to have an "awe factor" light show.
 Most of their products can be purchased on an individual basis or as a complete set with controllers, additional light structures, and music.

 - Animated Wreaths start at a four foot diameter and end at a 12 foot size; smaller sizes are best for the sides of homes.
-Pricing starts around $700 and goes up.
+Pricing starts around $695 and goes up to $4,100 with shipping calculated at checkout.

 - Animated Candy Canes are over five feet tall and three-dimensional, complete with white and red stripes.
-They can be bought individually or as a full package with controller.
-Individual canes are around $300.
+These can be bought individually or as a full package with a controller.
+Individual canes are around $300 and a complete package costs about $3,000 with shipping fees calculated at checkout.

 Additions such as music and synchronized software really amp up outdoor lighting displays.